Knowledge graphSettings

 2. Availability

-Every request that reaches a non-failing node must complete with a response.
-This is formally a weak definition because there is no upper bound on response time.
-Yet under partitions it becomes strong in practice: even with lost messages, the request is still expected to terminate.
+Every request that reaches a non-failing node has to complete with a response.
+Formally the definition is weak — there is no upper bound on response time.
+Under a partition, though, it bites hard: even with lost messages, the request still has to terminate rather than hang forever.

 3. Partition tolerance

-The model allows an arbitrary number of messages to be lost between parts of the cluster:
+The model assumes the worst case: an arbitrary number of messages between parts of the cluster can be lost, and the proof has to hold even there.

 "When a network is partitioned, all messages sent from nodes in one component of the partition to nodes in another component are lost."